BLUE MOUNTAINS NATIONAL PARK LITHGOW

-LITHGOW – western gateway to the Blue Mountains National Park
+LITHGOW is the western gateway to the Blue Mountains National Park

 Lithgow is on the western edge of the world famous Blue Mountains National Park.